Characterization of individual charge fluctuators in Si/SiGe quantum dots: TLF characterization

-The second method we use to analyze our data is a factorial hidden Markov model (FHMM) \cite{ghahramani1995factorial,Albrecht2023,puglisi2017random}.
+The second method we use to analyze our data is a factorial hidden Markov model (FHMM) \cite{ghahramani1995factorial,Albrecht2023,puglisi2017random}, which has been used extensively to model the hidden states that contribute to a signal, including in the study of charge traps in other microelectronic devices~\cite{puglisi2015complete}.
 The FHMM directly models the time series as a combination of $d$ independent, hidden, $k$-level fluctuators.
 For our purposes we fix $k=2$, focusing on an ensemble of independent TLFs.
 These fluctuators are combined together with individual weights, modeling the output as a multivariate normal distribution:

 where $W$ are the weights, $s_t$ are the fluctuators, represented as an indicator vector, and $C$ is the covariance.
 The model also requires transition matrices for all of the fluctuators as additional parameters.
-We use exact Expectation-Maximization (EM) to fit the model parameters for each dataset represented in Fig.~\ref{fig:setup}c.
-Plotted is a representative trace of the full dataset, as well as the Viterbi (most probable) path for the hidden fluctuators' trajectories.
-Based on the cross validating model selection procedure (see Supplemental Material), we fit $d=1$, $d=3$, and $d=4$ models to the 1st, 2nd, and 3rd datasets, respectively.
-In Fig.~\ref{fig:setup}d, we plot the Allan variance of the data as compared to the Allan variance of data generated by the best-fit models.
-The averages match quite well, mostly lying in the overlapping confidence bands.
+We use exact Expectation-Maximization (EM) to fit the model parameters.

+To illustrate the capabilities of the FHMM approach, we fit the data from the different transport peaks.
+Figure~\ref{fig:avar} shows representative time traces from the different transport peaks, as well as the Viterbi (most probable) path for the hidden fluctuators' trajectories.
+Based on a cross-validating model selection procedure (see Supplemental Material \cite{SMnote}), we fit $d=1$, $d=3$, and $d=4$ models to the 1st, 2nd, and 3rd datasets, respectively.
+In Fig.~\ref{fig:avar}, we plot the Allan variance of the experimental data as compared to the Allan variance of data generated by the best-fit models.
+The averages match quite well, mostly lying in the confidence bands.
 Also plotted is the deconstruction of the signal into the Allan variances of the individual TLF components, and a white noise background.
 This showcases the blind source separation capability of the FHMM technique, separating the noise time series into independent signal components, where these components sum to match the experimental noise time series and the Allan variance.